Mint Mobile vs. AT&T: Which Plan Delivers the Best Value?

 Coverage Area

-Mint Mobile uses T‑Mobile’s network: amazing 5G speeds in most cities and suburbs, but a little patchier in rural areas.
+Mint Mobile uses T‑Mobile’s network: generally fast 5G speeds in most cities and suburbs, but a little patchier in rural areas.
 Here is a snapshot of Mint Mobile’s coverage across the country.
 Click here to see what Mint Mobile’s coverage is like at your location.

 AT&T runs on its own network, which covers more rural areas and has wide national reach.
 Here is a snapshot of AT&T’s coverage across the country.
 Click here to see what AT&T’s coverage is like at your location.